VladimirDerevskikh/Visualization_By_Plotly/README.md

 And finally - here are the requirements to Python version and packages necessary for those who wants to run this code on their machines.

-Python version: 3.7.4
+The following is to be installed to run this code:

-Packages to be installed:
+Python: version 3.7.4 <br>
-Pandas version: 0.25.1
+Pandas: version: 0.25.1 <br>
-Plotly version: 4.5.2
+Plotly: version: 4.5.2